joewdavies/awesome-frontend-gis/README.md

   #### Thematic mapping
   For mapping a particular theme to a geographic area.
-  - [Eurostat-map](https://github.com/eurostat/eurostat-map.js) - Reusable library to quickly create and customise web maps showing Eurostat data using D3.js.
+  - [Eurostat-map](https://github.com/eurostat/eurostat-map.js) - Create and customise web maps showing Eurostat data using D3.js.
-  - [Bertin.js](https://github.com/neocarto/bertin) - A JavaScript library for visualizing geospatial data and make thematic maps for the web.
+  - [Bertin.js](https://github.com/neocarto/bertin) - A JavaScript library for visualizing geospatial data and making thematic maps for the web.
   - [gridviz](https://github.com/eurostat/gridviz) - A Three.js-based library for visualizing gridded statistics datasets as CSV files.
   - [d3-geo](https://github.com/d3/d3-geo) - A library for creating maps based on D3.js.
   - [regl-map-animation](https://github.com/eurostat/regl-map-animation) - Animate x/y point data using regl and categorize them into a bar chart.